dmmd/FTKRestore/README.md

 Then run the FTKRestore jar with the export directory as the only argument, as so: java -jar FTKRestore.jar MyExport

-Voila! the hierarchy is restored within the directory.
+Voilà! the hierarchy is restored within the directory.

 Notes
 -----